In the mood to explore the city’s latest eateries? Head over to these new restaurants in KL and Selangor in August 2023.

 If you’re asking yourself the most important question: Where should I eat right now?
 Don’t fret because we’re here to help.
 We have curated a guide with the latest must-visit restaurants in KL and Selangor to add to your ever-growing list in 2023.
 The best part?
 This guide will be updated every month, so it’s best to bookmark this page to impress your loved ones with the hippest restaurants in the city.

-New restaurants in KL 2023 – August edition
+New restaurants in KL 2023 in August

 View this post on Instagram

 Japanese dining has seen a massive resurgence in the post-Covid wave, as evidenced by an increasingly crowded space populated by fresh yakiniku and omakase entrants.
 Asumo however, is more a chip off an old block as opposed to a completely new name altogether, as it is owned and operated by Kota Furuya of Sri Hartamas’ Kyomo fame.